ksauby/LaTeX/latex.md

 ## To write LaTeX documents, use R Markdown

 In many ways, R Markdown is much easier to use than LaTeX directly.
+Check out the resources on using R Markdown provided by RStudio: http://rmarkdown.rstudio.com/.
+These include a quick tour as well as links to "Markdown Basics", cheat sheets, and information on bibliographies and citations.

 ### Pros:
 - code is less distracting